 This is where we normally go.
 In addition to the apple picking experience, BJ Reece also offers a host of activities on the weekends including: pig races, apple cannons, a petting farm, wagon rides, pony rides, cow milking, a scavenger hunt through the corn field, a giant jumping pillow, cow trains, and racing zip lines!
 There is an extra fee for these activities and you can purchase them individually or as a package.
 There is also a nominal fee to enter the orchard and then you purchase the apples picked.

 8660 Blue Ridge Drive,

 Blue Ridge, GA

-Weekends through October pick your own apples.
-There is a tractor tour and rumor has it they are thinking about adding an apple canon.
+Mercier started picking certain varieties of apples in August, and will be open weekends through October pick.
+There is a tractor ride to the orchard and a nominal fee to enter, plus you much purchase whatever you pick.
 Mercier also has a hard cider tasting room, bakery and deli.
 Note: Mercier uses an inter-grated pest control system.
 The sprays they use are completely water soluble and rinse off with a .10” of rain or fresh water.

 9696 Highway 52 East,

 Hillcrest Orchard hosts the Apple Pickin Jubilee each weekend through October and you may only pick your own apples during Jubilee weekends.
 Admission includes fun activities like a giant jumping pillow, corny kid’s maze, pig races, live music and of course apple picking.
 Adults may be interested in the moonshine museum.
 Some activities require an additional charge, such as the petting farm and bungee jump.